reeyan-afzal/NAVTTC_PCAP/README.md

 #### Author - Reeyan Afzal

 I was also following **[UDEMY-PYTHON-DEEP-DIVE](https://github.com/reeyan-afzal/UDEMY_PYTHON_DEEP_DIVE)** course alongside this training program.
 You may check my Python notes if you're interested in learning Python.
+Furthermore, for the Data Structures and Algorithms in Python I followed **[UDEMY-PYTHON-DSA](https://github.com/reeyan-afzal/UDEMY_PYTHON_DSA)** course as well.

 ___